 We will send you a rent statement once a year, but if you would like a statement at any other time please ask our Customer Services Team.

-Please give us two days' notice.
-You can also sign up for 'My Tenancy' which will enable you to view your rent account at any time.
+You can also sign up for 'My Tenancy' which will enable you to view your rent account online at any time.
 Please ask us for more details.